ssd9881/VoteSphere/README.md

 Frontend:
 React: JavaScript library for building user interfaces.

 Redux: State management library to manage the application's state across components.

 React Router: Library for routing, enabling navigation between different views within the application.

 Babel: JavaScript transpiler used for converting JSX and ES6+ syntax to browser-compatible JavaScript.

 Webpack: A module bundler that compiles JavaScript files and assets, optimizing them for production.

 CSS: The app is styled using simple CSS and PostCSS for CSS pre-processing.

-Socket.IO: For real-time communication between the client and server (if implemented).
+Socket.IO: For real-time communication between the client and server.

 Backend:

 Node.js: JavaScript runtime used for backend development.

 Express: A web framework for building APIs and handling server-side logic.

 MongoDB: NoSQL database for storing votes, users, and other app data.

 Mongoose: An ODM (Object Data Modeling) library for MongoDB and Node.js.

 Usage